AdrianoCoding/HelpGPT/README.md

 # HelpGPT 🤖

-HelpGPT is an application developed to assist people in using EF Core and Z.EntityFramework.Extensions.
-This tool is designed to provide support and guidance on the functionalities of these technologies, making it easier for users to understand and utilize these frameworks.
+HelpGPT is an application developed to assist people in utilizing EF Core and Z.EntityFramework.Extensions effectively.
+This tool aims to provide support and guidance on these technologies' functionalities, making it easier for users to understand and use these frameworks efficiently.

 ## Features

 - Provides step-by-step guidance on using EF Core and Z.EntityFramework.Extensions.
-- Offers practical code examples to aid in understanding.
+- Offers practical code examples for better understanding.
-- Has a user-friendly interface for an intuitive user experience.
+- User-friendly interface for an intuitive experience.

 ### Download